 Sunday, March 4, 2007

 DAY 15 (March 03) Downslope wind conditions developed overnight raising the temperature to a high of 7oC and producing WNW moderate to strong upper winds all day, which combined with a good Cu/As cloud cover should have produced excellent migration and observation conditions.
 Only 2 adult Golden Eagles and a single Bald Eagle moved, however.
-I suspect that snow conditions on the Plains to the south may be delaying the emergence of ground squirrels which I believe adult Golden Eagles need as “fuel” before embarking on the migration to Alaska and The Yukon during which they will have few opportunities to feed.
-The highlight of the day was again a mammal: a mink dragged the eviscerated remains of what was probably a Brown Trout (considerably larger than the mink) behind a small log jam under the ice-shelf across the river from the observation site, where it presumably spent the rest of the afternoon consuming it.
-The warm weather produced the first flying insect of the year: a single stonefly (Plectoptera, Capniidae) at 1719.
-(11.83 hours: 159.2) BAEA 1 (13), GOEA 2 (15) TOTAL 3 (28)
+I suspect that snow conditions on the Plains to the south may be delaying the emergence of ground squirrels which I believe adult Golden Eagles need as “fuel” before embarking on the migration to

 DAY 14 (March 02) Most of the day was cloudless with only occasional bands of Ci moving from the west making observing against a plain blue sky challenging.
 Temperatures ranged from -22oC up to -1oC, and winds were light to moderate, generally from the SSW.
 By 1218 I had seen 2 BAEA and 3 GOEA (all adults) and it appeared that a good day was in prospect; however, only one more GOEA moved, at 1728, despite the conditions apparently remaining constant.
-The gap was filled by watching a Mountain Goat high on a crag of the Fisher Range, outlined against the blue sky and sporadically enveloped in blowing snow.
-The highlight of the day, however, came at 1213 when I saw what I took to be a dead leaf blowing to the east across the river, but realizing that the wind was in the opposite direction I put my binoculars on it and saw that it was a large dark shrew running rapidly on the water surface!
-I had read that American Water Shrews can cross small bodies of still water using air bubbles trapped in the hairs of the soles of their feet, but this animal was crossing the western channel of the swiftly flowing Kananaskis River which is 11 m wide (I later measured it) at that point.
-It chose a stretch of water above a riffle where the flow was planar producing a smooth water surface.
-It’s appropriate that the local subspecies is called the “Navigator Shrew”!
-(11.75 hours: 147.4) BAEA 2 (12), GOEA 3 (13) TOTAL 6 (25)
+The gap was filled by watching a Mountain Goat high on a crag of the

 DAY 13 (March 01) The weather was similar to yesterday’s with very light variable ground winds until 1130, then N to 20 km/h, with the upper winds light westerly.
 After light snow finished at 1030 the day was mainly sunny but the high temperature was only -5.5oC.
 A total of 6 GOEA migrated between 1510 and 1614 suggesting that the migration is finally getting started.
 Our first Northern Pygmy-Owl of the season sang early in the morning south of the Ponds, and a single Common Redpoll flying over was just the second finch species (and individual!) of the season.
 (11.66 hours: 135.7) GOEA 6 (9) TOTAL 6 (19)

 DAY 12 (February 28) The temperature went from a low of -21oC at 0700 to a high of -1oC at 13:00, but subsequently the winds that had been very light became northerly eventually gusting to 30 km/h and reducing the temperature to -8oC by 1800.
-Despite the opposing winds 2 GOEA moved to the NW along the Fisher Range between 1442 and 1555: the first migrants in four days.
-The total of 13 migrants seen in February was 31% below the long-term monthly average.
-The total of 10 Bald Eagles was the second highest February total ever (+ 71%), despite the fact that no migrants of the species were seen over the last 5 days of the month.
-The total of only 3 Golden Eagles was the lowest February count since 1997 and 76% below the long-term monthly average.
-(11.75 hours: 124) GOEA 2 (3) TOTAL 2 (13)
+Despite the opposing winds 2 GOEA moved to the NW along the

 DAY 11 (February 27) North winds gusting to 26 km/h all day and despite mainly sunny conditions the wind combined with a high of -5oC made observation uncomfortable.
 Not that there was much to observe again: no raptors and only three bird species plus a fresh track of a Ruffed Grouse: the first sign of the species this year.
 The paucity of Ruffed Grouse together with low numbers of Snowshoe Hares and American Red Squirrels probably explain the total absence of resident Northern Goshawks in the area so far this year.
 (9.0 hours: 112.3) No migrants (11)